 - Remove the eggplant and place it in a colander to drain.

-- In a large mixing bowl, combine eggplant, sunchokes, carrots, celery, cauliflower, bell pepper, garlic, herb mix, spices, and 3 teaspoons salt.
+- In a large mixing bowl, combine the eggplant, sunchokes, carrots, celery, cauliflower, bell pepper, garlic, dried herbs, spices, and 3 teaspoons of salt.
 Mix well.

 Enjoy!